mhnagaoka/vibe-calc/docs/plan.md

   - Create a "Backspace" button and connect it to this logic.
   - Update the display.

-- [ ] **Step 15: Implement the "Clear X" Operation:**
+- [x] **Step 15: Implement the "Clear X" Operation:** ⏭️ **SKIPPED**
-  - Implement the logic to clear the current input entirely (different from backspace which removes one digit at a time).
+  - Core logic exists in the RPN calculator engine but UI binding is intentionally skipped for now.
-  - Create a "Clear X" button and connect it to this logic.
+  - May be reconsidered in future iterations based on user feedback and usage patterns.
-  - Update the display.
+  - The operation remains available for programmatic use and testing.

 ### Phase 4: Refinement and Styling